 The baby does not distinguish between God and itself.
 It is not capable of doing so.
 It walks around with God in the garden.

 The toddler begins to perceive other people as separate beings.
-This allows him to imagine a god who has the form of himself and the people in his life.
-First in the form of his deceased relatives, the ancestral gods.
-Then as a power god fighting with the other gods of other tribes – and fighting man.
+This allows the toddler to imagine gods who have the form of itself and the people in its life, usually in the form of its deceased relatives, the ancestral gods.
+Then as a power god fighting with the other gods of other tribes – and fighting mankind.
 Then as an old man in heaven, who punishes and rewards, according to obedience.

-In the next stage, the modern age, man focuses primarily on himself and seems to prove with Nitzsche that God is dead.
-Or she recognizes God in herself.
+In the next stage, the modern age, people focus primarily on themselves and seem to prove with Nitzsche that God is dead, or they recognize God in themselves.